If you ask a local startup leader what is holding back their community from growing, chances are the answer you will get is “a lack of capital”.

 The startup stages listed on the Canvas represent a common roadmap for entrepreneurs to launch a company using resources in their community.
 There are three Startup Stages, with each stage containing 3 sub-stages of 2 components each.

 Is the roadmap perfect?
-No, because there is no single way to launch a startup.
+No, because there is no single way to build a startup.

 Also, it is important to note that Canvas is not meant to provide a rigid roadmap for entrepreneurs to build a company - rather, it is designed to provide a logically organized map of local resources to help entrepreneurs on their journey.